 Anti-GMO arguments tap into our intuitions that all organisms have an unobservable immutable core, an essence, and that things in the natural world exist or happen for a purpose.

 A team of Belgian philosophers and plant bio-technologists have turned to cognitive science to explain why opposition to genetically modified organisms (GMOs) has become so widespread, despite positive contributions GM crops have made to sustainable agriculture.

-Genetically Modified Food - Defined as food items that has had their DNA changed through genetic engineering.
+Genetically Modified Food is defined as food items that have had their DNA changed through genetic engineering.
 Unlike conventional genetic modification that is carried out through time-tested conventional breeding of plants and animals.
 Combining genes from different organisms is known as recombinant DNA technology, and the resulting organism is said to be "genetically modified," "genetically engineered," or "transgenic."
 GM products include medicines and vaccines, foods and food ingredients, feeds, and fibers.

-Genetic Engineering - Also called genetic modification, is the direct manipulation of an organism's genome using biotechnology.
+Genetic Engineering ,also called genetic modification, is defined as the direct manipulation of an organism's genome using biotechnology.
 New DNA may be inserted in the host genome by first isolating and copying the genetic material of interest using molecular cloning methods to generate a DNA sequence, or by synthesizing the DNA, and then inserting this construct into the host organism.

 In a paper published April 10 in Trends in Plant Science, they argue that the human mind is highly susceptible to the negative and often emotional representations put out by certain environmental groups and other opponents of GMOs.
 The researchers urge the general public to form opinions on GMOs on a case-by-case basis, thereby not focusing on the technology but on the resulting product.